 To reach this goal, it is vital to concentrate on each step of a customer journey that starts from the moment when a person sees a supermarket (or its ad) for the first time and lasts till the moment this person leaves the store with purchases.
 Smart retail solutions are aimed at enhancing every component of this journey by personalizing the customer experience and boosting customer engagement.

 The global market for IoT in retail reached $42.38 billion in 2022 and is expected to hit $297.44 billion by 2031, with a CAGR of 28.4% in the period - 2023 to 2030.

 Retail companies use IoT-powered solutions to enhance the buyer experience, decrease operational costs, boost business growth, and increase their overall performance.

-IoT devices enriched with special sensors let retailers accumulate customer feedback.
-This real-data information helps them track buyer satisfaction and enhance the customer experience.
+IoT devices enriched with special sensors let store managers accumulate customer feedback.
+This real-data information gathered by various solutions powered by IoT in the retail market helps to track buyer satisfaction and enhance the customer experience.

-IoT sensors also let retailers monitor products and their transfer across the entire supply chain.
+IoT sensors also let a retail store monitor products and their transfer across the entire supply chain.

 Another benefit to deploying IoT in retail stores is the opportunity to detect the location of shopping baskets and carts otherwise considered lost.
 Being able to monitor the location of such objects allows stores to avoid the expense of replacing them.
 IoT sensors can also help retailers get notifications when carts and baskets are damaged.

-IoT in supermarkets helps effectively monitor store space, conduct inventory and supply chain management, and track customers’ demands.
+IoT in a retail store helps effectively monitor the space, conduct inventory and supply chain management, and track customers’ demands.